Sections in this article: Reporting a Lost or Stolen Product, Locating a Lost Device, Setting Up Find my iPhone

-If you are running iOS 5 or later, you may have been prompted to set up Find my iPhone on the screen during the setup of your device.
+Find my iPhone iOS 5 or later.
+You may have been prompted to set up Find my iPhone on the screen during the setup of your device.

 If you did not set up Find my iPhone initially, you can go to the iCloud menu in Settings and turn Find my iPhone ON.
 You can then test it out at www.icloud.com to make sure you can see your devices' locations.
 Again, there is a difference between the service and the app.
 The service (setup described above) must be on to use Find my iPhone.
 The app (free on the App Store, "Find my iPhone") is simply a way to view the location of your devices you have set up and access other Find my iPhone features.

 There are a lot of functions of Find my iPhone.
 The most basic is using your device's Internet connection to locate your device.
 But let's say you have misplaced your device, and are sure it is somewhere in the house.
 You can also have Find my iPhone play a sound on your device.
 If you have lost it elsewhere, you can send a message to the device, so it can be returned if found (by an honest person).
 If you are worried that your device has been stolen, or are concerned about the security of your data, you can set a passcode remotely on the device.
 Or, you can choose to wipe the data on the device so thieves cannot access it.
 If you choose to wipe the data, note that you will no longer be able to track the phone.
 In iOS 6 and later, there are a couple additional features.
 One is Lost Mode, which will display contact information on the lock screen, so if someone finds your device, they can tap on the number and it will automatically call you.
 It will also keep track of all the locations your device has been at.
 The other feature is that the battery level is shown (and the percentage, if it is 20% or less).